OPENDAP/libdap4/README.pre-commit.md

 formatting, style, and other issues.
 The pre-commit hooks are run automatically when you make a commit, and if any of the hooks fail, the commit is rejected.

+## TL;DR

+Install pre-commit and clang-format using brew, yum or apt-get.

+When you run ```git commit```, the pre-commit hooks will run automatically.

+If files need to be reformatted by clang-format, they will be and/but your commit will fail.
+Rerun ```git commit``` and the commit should succeed.
+This works because the clang-format not only checks but is configured to modify the files in place.

 ## Background

 The pre-commit hooks are managed by the pre-commit framework (https://github.com/pre-commit).